Skip to content

 Refund Processing5-10 business days

 Deposits are instant on cards and supported APMs.
-Withdrawals run real-time through Visa Direct (typically under 30 minutes, settlestatus immediately set to 100) and through the Mastercard Gaming and Gambling Payments Program (similar real-time movement but batch-confirmed daily).
+Withdrawals run real-time through Visa Direct (typically under 30 minutes, with settlestatus immediately set to 100) and through the Mastercard Gaming and Gambling Payments Program (similar real-time movement but batch-confirmed daily).
 Standard non-Visa-Direct payouts settle T+1 via daily batch.
-Acquiring settlement to the operator account runs T+1 by default — competitive against Nuvei (T+2-T+7) and Worldpay (T+2-T+7), in line with Checkout.com and Solidgate.
-Settlement currencies: 14 standard, 24 for gaming operators specifically.
-Refunds run 5-10 business days, which is slower than the market — AstroPay does 1-3 days, Brite and Trustly are near-instant.
+Acquiring settlement to the operator account runs T+1 by default, competitive against Nuvei (T+2-T+7) and Worldpay (T+2-T+7) and in line with Checkout.com.
+Settlement currencies are 14 standard, 24 for gaming operators specifically.
+Refunds run 5-10 business days, which is slower than the market, since AstroPay does 1-3 days and Brite and Trustly are near-instant.
 The refund timing is the friction point for operators running frequent promo bonuses.
-The Visa Direct real-time payout flow is one of Trust Payments' clearest wins versus emerchantpay and similar UK/EU peers — operators can credit player cards almost instantly without a batch-end wait.
+The Visa Direct real-time payout flow is one of Trust Payments' clearest wins against emerchantpay and similar UK/EU peers, since operators can credit player cards almost instantly without a batch-end wait.
 Updated Q1 2026.

 Integration & Tech